nebari-dev/jhub-apps/docs/docs/create-apps/custom-app.md

 * In `jhub-apps`, Python is pulled from the conda environment mentioned in the form, so do NOT include `python`.
-* Specifying the exact port is unnecessary because the created app will be deployed behind a proxy in JuptyterHub.
+* Specifying the exact port is unnecessary because the created app will be deployed behind a proxy in JupyterHub.
 Hence, jhub-apps will substitude the placeholder `{port}` with an arbitrary port.